-The mediatorial righteousness of Christ is represented in scripture as a satisfactory price paid for our redemption.
-And whereas doubts have arisen in the church concerning the extent of redemption, it may be proper in this place to state our views of that subject.
+The mediatorial righteousness of Christ is represented in Scripture as a satisfactory price paid for our redemption.
+And whereas doubts have arisen in the Church, concerning the extent of redemption, it may be proper in this place to state our views of that subject.
 We are of opinion that the Mediator's righteousness was finished in the room and for the sake of the elect.
 Election, redemption, and application appear to us to be of equal extent.
-This scheme is consistent and every other inconsistent.
+This scheme is consistent, and every other inconsistent.
 This scheme maintains a harmony among the persons of the adorable Trinity.
-The electing love of the Father, the redeeming blood of the Son, and the renewing grace of the Spirit, meet on the same ob-

-But the scheme of universal redemption destroys this According to it, Christ died for men, whom the Tather never elected to eternal life, and whom the Holy Spirit vill never fanctify.
-And further, on this last scheme, the aposle's question implies no impossibility. " Is Christ divided?" for according to it, he must as a Priest have died for men, vhom he will never teach as a Prophet, nor fanctify and rule is a King.
+The electing love of the Father, the redeeming blood of the Son, and the renewing grace of the Spirit, meet on the same objects.
+But the scheme of universal redemption destroys this harmony.
+According to it, Christ died for men, whom the Father never elected to eternal life, and whom the Holy Spirit will never sanctify.
+And further, on this last scheme, the apostle's question implies no impossibility.
+"Is Christ divided?"
+For according to it, he must, as a Priest, have died for men whom he will never teach as a Prophet, nor sanctify and rule as a King.
 Yea his priestly office is rent asunder.
-For on his plan, he died for men, for whom he declares he does not nake intercession.
-Says he, "I pray not for the world, but or those whom thou hast given me out of the world."
-And gain, "I pray not for these only, but for those also who shall relieve in me through their word."
-In a word, the doctrine of universal redemption, so far as we are able to judge, disnonours all the divine perfections.
-God is no longer a rock nor his work perfect, according to it, the divine fore-knowledge is nothing; God must be totally uncertain who shall be faved, and indeed whether any shall be faved; until he see the event: which event must depend wholly on the creature's own exertions.
-The infinite wisdom of God is tarnished by a plan, according to which the gracious designs of the death of Christ may either in whole or in part be frustrated.
-The faithfulness of God is overthrown, in as much as Christ shall not see the travail of his soul, at least in part.
-The conditional scheme of falvation to which it leads us, is absurd.
+For, on this plan, he died for men, for whom he declares he does not make intercession.
+Says he, "I pray not for the world, but for those whom thou hast given me out of the world."
+And again, "I pray not for these only, but for those also who shall believe in me through their Word."
+In a word, the doctrine of universal redemption, so far as we are able to judge, dishonors all the divine perfections.
+God is no longer a rock, nor his work perfect; according to it, the divine foreknowledge is nothing; God must be totally uncertain who shall be saved, and indeed whether any shall be saved, until he see the event: which event must depend wholly on the creature's own exertions.
+The infinite wisdom of God is tarnished by a plan, according to which, the gracious designs of the death of Christ may, either in whole or in part, be frustrated.
+The faithfulness of God is overthrown, inasmuch as Christ shall not see the travail of his soul, at least in part, The conditional scheme of salvation to which it leads us, is absurd.
 According to it, the electing love of the Father, the redeeming grace of the Son, and the regenerating power of the Spirit must be all conditional.
 And the condition of all these must rest wholly with the creature, either to perform or not perform it.
-And thus in fact, were the scheme true, and any faved by it; they must be indebted to their own exertions for falvation.
-And so the doctrine of the grace of God is wholly fubverted; and falvation by works reffored.
+And thus in fact, were the scheme true, and any saved by it, they must be indebted to their own exertions for salvation.
+And so the doctrine of the grace of God is wholly subverted, and salvation by works restored.